top of page

 Prizes:

-I. The Young Artist winner (1) will have the opportunity to perform at the 2027 University of Rhode Island Guitar Festival with a concert fee of $5000 and a $750 travel stipend, a concert in Costa Rica with a $1000 concert fee plus travel stipend of $600 and accommodations, a concert at Oklahoma City University with a $1000 concert fee and a travel stipend of $350, a concert in Madeira with a $1,000 concert fee and $500 travel stipend, and a concert in Italy with a $750 travel stipend and accommodation at the Hotel Terme Rosapepe .
+I. The Young Artist winner (1) will have the opportunity to perform at the 2027 University of Rhode Island Guitar Festival with a concert fee of $5000 and a $750 travel stipend, a concert in Costa Rica with a $1000 concert fee plus travel stipend of $500 and accommodations, a concert in Providence, Rhode Island with a $500 concert fee, a concert in Madeira with a $1,000 concert fee and travel stipend, and a concert in Italy with a $1000 concert fee, travel stipend and accommodation at the Hotel Terme Rosapepe .
 The winner will also be awarded a life-long subscription to Tonebase, as well as a Strings by Mail gift certificate and Augustine Strings package.
 The Young Artist winner also receives the Oscar Ghiglia Legacy Prize: a 20 minute, professionally produced video.

 2nd Prize Winner will receive a $1500 cash prize, a full scholarship at the 2027 edition of the URI Guitar & Mandolin Festival, and an Augustine Strings package.
 The winner will also be awarded a one-year subscription to Tonebase and a Strings by Mail gift certificate.